Our 1954 Home: Dressing Room Tour & Storage Solutions

 Jewelry Boxes by Wolf

 Stocking Boxes – search “vintage quilted stocking box” on Ebay or Etsy

 You’ll see I have some hats hanging within in the closet.
-These are my more regularly worn hats, while others reside within vintage cardboard hat boxes within our bedroom, and others are tucked into vintage suitcases that also sit in our bedroom.
+These are my more regularly worn hats, while others reside within vintage cardboard hat boxes within our bedroom.

 I hope you enjoyed this little tour and got some ideas on organizing your own closet!